jp6ru8958958/image-align-comparison/README.md

-# image-stitching
+# image-align-comparison
-Alignment two aerial photography photo and stitching them by opencv.
+Alignment two aerial photography photo and comparison them, find the difference by opencv.